Learn new skills, connect in real time, and grow your career in the Salesblazer Community.

 2. Collect customer data

-Once you have a tool or software implemented, it’s time to start collecting customer behavior data.
+Once you have a revenue management tool or software implemented, it’s time to start collecting customer behavior data.
 These are three areas to focus your data collection efforts:

 • Historical data: Look at past data to help identify patterns that can inform future demand, such as your customer orders and inventory levels.